Morgancchristian/conways_game_of_life_simulator/README.md

 - Dead cells with exactly 3 neighbors enter the dying state

 ### Wraparound Mode (`-w`)
-- The grid wraps around at edges, creating a toroidal topology
+- The grid wraps around at edges
 - Cells at the edges have neighbors from the opposite side

 ## GIF Generation